-Admiral Chan Chak CN "Despite my disapproval on being carried through the journey by 8 of Leung’s men, Leung did it anyhow.
+Admiral Chan Chak ROC "Despite my disapproval on being carried through the journey by 8 of Leung’s men, Leung did it anyhow.
 Leung led the group by heading into the Chinese government territory, Wai - Yeung.

 When I insisted to walk, Leung made a wooden cane for me.

 We walked past a number of sentries on the way and they were all in very good shape and order, I could see that Leung was a good military officer."